zoltrain/www/source/blog/2014-04-16-vagrant-cloud-5-weeks-in.html.markdown

 ### General Improvements

-A number of features to improve Vagrant Cloud:
+We've shipped a number of features to improve Vagrant Cloud:

-- Box favoriting
+- **Box favoriting**.
+You can now track boxes by favorting them.
+Favorited boxes show up on your profile and in your dashboard.
-- Authentication token management
+- **Authentication token management**.
+You can now revoke and create authentication tokens for use with the API.
+This includes tokens created via `vagrant login`.
-- Expanded user profiles
+- **Expanded user profiles**.
+Profiles now include a text field for user descriptions, as well as using your email address for an avatar url via Gravatar.
-- Session re-authentication for sensitive actions
+- **Session re-authentication**.
+Any action related to your account settings requires a "fresh" session.
+Because of this, we were able to extend "remember me" session length. *Note: We recently expired all sessions due to the Heartbleed vulnerability.*
-- Box and share statistics
+- **Box and share statistics**.
+Boxes now display total number of downloads, and shares display the bandwidth proxied per share.

 ### API